MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-adv-options.md

 ---
 ## Blocking VPN Clients that Use Revoked Certificates

-After you install updates, the RRAS server can enforce certificate revocation.
+After you install updates, the RRAS server can enforce certificate revocation for IKEv2 VPN connections that require computer-based certificates, such as Device Tunnel in an Always-On VPN.
 This means that the RRAS server can deny VPN connections to clients that try to use a revoked certificate.

 **Availability**